HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Conclusion

 \section{Conclusion}

-In this paper, we introduce \textbf{HeLoM}, a whole-body manipulation framework specifically designed for hexapod robots.
-By fully leveraging all six legs, our framework enables stable and robust interactions with objects. \textbf{HeLoM} enables the robot learn to exert significant forces while maintaining balance through cooperative foreleg coordination and supportive hind-leg movements, thereby generating coordinated pushing behaviors that move objects smoothly and efficiently toward desired poses.
-The current implementation relies on an external motion capture system for precise state feedback, which limits its use to controlled environments.
-We believe that integrating onboard sensing modules such as cameras and LiDAR can overcome these constraints and enable deployment in real-world scenarios.
-The results of this study not only validate the effectiveness and potential of multi-legged robots as stable and versatile manipulation platforms but also demonstrate that decomposing whole-body manipulation tasks into planning and control provides a clear task allocation and an efficient execution mechanism for solving complex manipulation problems.
+In this paper, we introduce \textbf{HeLoM}, a whole-body manipulation framework for hexapod robots.
+By fully leveraging all legs, our framework enables stable and robust interactions with a wide range of objects. \textbf{HeLoM} enables the robot to achieve coordinated whole-body behaviors by adjusting its body posture together with the positions and motion directions of its feet, allowing it to generate effective pushing actions that drive the object toward the desired pose.
+However, our current implementation relies on an external motion capture system for precise state feedback, which limits its use to controlled environments.
+Integrating onboard sensing modules such as cameras and LiDAR may allow us to overcome these constraints and enable deployment to real-world scenarios.
+That being said, we believe that the results of this study not only validate the effectiveness and potential of multi-legged robots as stable and versatile manipulation platforms but also demonstrate that decomposing whole-body manipulation tasks into planning and control provides a clear task allocation and an efficient execution mechanism for solving complex manipulation problems.